NewsGuard: Allegations of bias and censorship

-NewsGuard's partnership with the AFT was criticised by conservatives and Republican politicians, who said that NewsGuard ranked left-leaning media outlets higher than right-leaning ones, citing a study by the Media Research Center in 2021.
+NewsGuard's partnership with the AFT was criticized by American conservatives and Republican Party politicians who said that NewsGuard ranked left-leaning media outlets higher than right-leaning ones, citing a study by the Media Research Center in 2021.
 (Note: In 2019 NewsGuard approved sites include The New York Times, The Wall Street Journal, and BuzzFeed.
-Sites labeled as unreliable include Breitbart News, InfoWars, the Daily Kos, Sputnik, RT, WikiLeaks, Fox News, The Epoch Times and Leading Report.)
+Sites labeled as unreliable include Breitbart News, InfoWars, the Daily Kos, Sputnik, RT, WikiLeaks, Fox News, The Epoch Times, and Leading Report.)
+In 2024, Republican House Oversight Committee chairman James Comer opened a probe into NewsGuard, accusing them of having an anti-conservative bias and demanding more details on their collaboration with government agencies.
+In response, CEO L. Gordon Crovitz said, "Under NewsGuard's apolitical rating system, many conservative outlets outscore similar left-leaning brands: The Daily Caller outscores The Daily Beast, the Daily Wire outscores the Daily Kos, Fox News outscores MSNBC and The Wall Street Journal outscores the New York Times."

-In 2024, The Daily Wire, The Federalist and Texas attorney general Ken Paxton sued the Department of State, arguing that providing a $25,000 grant to NewsGuard was funding technology that censored right-leaning news outlets.
-The Biden administration sought to have the case dismissed, but federal judge Jeremy Kernodle agreed with the plaintiff and allowed the case to proceed.
-Republican politicians in the U.S. House of Representatives opened a probe into NewsGuard in June 2024.
+In 2024, The Daily Wire, The Federalist, and Texas attorney general Ken Paxton sued the Department of State, arguing that providing a $25,000 grant to NewsGuard was funding technology that censored right-leaning news outlets.
+The Biden administration sought to have the case dismissed but federal judge Jeremy Kernodle agreed with the plaintiff and allowed the case to proceed.
+The second Trump Administration later abolished the Global Engagement Center, effectively ending the State Department's support for NewsGuard.

-Brendan Carr, who became Donald Trump's appointee to the Federal Communications Commission, also accused NewsGuard of censorship and sent a letter to some tech companies to discourage them from working with NewsGuard.
+Brendan Carr, who became Donald Trump's appointee to the Federal Communications Commission, accused NewsGuard of censorship and sent a letter to some tech companies to discourage them from working with NewsGuard.
 Some legal experts said that NewsGuard's opinions on sites' credibility are protected by the First Amendment of the Constitution, and that the way Carr pressured private companies against working with NewsGuard raises First Amendment concerns.
 NewsGuard also replied that there were actually more conservative outlets it rated as credible than liberal ones.

-The Washington Post described NewsGuard's rating criteria as nonpartisan, and wrote that while fighting disinformation was still bipartisan when NewsGuard launched in 2018, disinformation watchdogs have since become a target of the Republican Party.
+The Washington Post described NewsGuard's rating criteria as nonpartisan, writing that while fighting disinformation was still bipartisan when NewsGuard launched in 2018, disinformation watchdogs have since become a target of the Republican Party.

-In March 2025, the U.S. District Court for the Southern District of New York dismissed a defamation lawsuit against NewsGuard by the Consortium for Independent Journalism (CIJ), the owner of the website Consortium News.
-The ruling was that the CIJ did not make a sufficient showing that NewsGuard acted with actual malice in assessing the credibility of its journalism.